 Trends in albacore price from 2012 to 2022 are presented in Figure 123.
 Supporting data for Figure 123 are presented in Table A-113.
-The albacore price was the lowest in 2013, dropping from its second highest peak in 2012.
-The albacore price went up in 2018 substantially because the American Samoa-based US longline fleet had secured certification from the Marine Stewardship Council (MSC) and Starkist Co., which led to the higher albacore price with additional \$200 per metric ton provided for vessels that fish exclusively in the US EEZ around American Samoa.
-The nominal average albacore price in 2019 reached a historical high of \$1.61 per pound (whole weight, or \$3,542 per metric ton).
-However, the adjusted price went down again from 2020 to 2021.
-The nominal price in 2022 was slightly higher at \$1.50 per pound in 2022 vs. \$1.46 in 2021.
+The albacore price was at its lowest in 2013, dropping from its second highest peak in 2012.
+The albacore price increased substantially in 2018 because the American Samoa-based US longline fleet secured certification from the Marine Stewardship Council (MSC) and Starkist Co., which led to the higher albacore price with an additional \$200 per metric ton provided for vessels that fish exclusively in the US EEZ around American Samoa.
+The nominal average albacore price in 2019 reached a historical high of \$1.61 per pound (whole weight), or \$3,542 per metric ton.
+However, the adjusted price decreased again from 2020 to 2021.
+The nominal price in 2022 was slightly higher at \$1.50 per pound in 2022 versus \$1.46 per pound in 2021.
 Table A-113 also shows the average fish price of all species sold to canneries.

-&lt;sup>1 Data source: Pacific Islands Fisheries Science Center: Fishery Economic Performance Measures (Tier 1 indicators), https://inport.nmfs.noaa.gov/inport/item/46097.
+&lt;sup>1 Data source: Pacific Islands Fisheries Science Center: Fishery Economic Performance Measures (Tier 1 indicators). https://inport.nmfs.noaa.gov/inport/item/46097.